sam-grant/EventNtuple/doc/developers.md

 ## Setting up your Development Area
 We follow the general mu2e developer workflow given [here](https://mu2ewiki.fnal.gov/wiki/GitHubWorkflow#Developer_Workflow).
 Namely, create your own fork on GitHub, clone it, and set up the central Mu2e/EventNtuple repository as a remote.

+## Before making any changes
+Create an EventNtuple and validation file following [these instructions](../validation/README.md#Creating-a-Validation-File)

 ## Adding a branch to EventNtuple
-### Things to think about:
-* will the branch contain a single object, an array of objects, or an array of array of objects
+Before adding a branch to the EventNtuple consider whether it will be a single-object branch (i.e. there will be one InfoStruct for a whole event), or whether it will be a vector branch or a vector-of-vector branch (i.e. there will be many InfoStructs per event).
+Examples are listed in [doc/branches.md](./branches.md).

-### Changes to make to the code:
+Here are the changes to make to the code:

 1. Create a new InfoStruct in ```inc/``` (or identify one that can be re-used)
    * make sure to add a comment line like ```// NameOfStruct: description``` for [```ntuplehelper```](./ntuplehelper.md) compatibility